Think like an economist by analyzing economic data and policies

 Expand your knowledge of economic issues around the world

-Students in this program will learn about issues of economic policy and principles of economic analysis while simultaneously building their data analysis skills and strengthening their ability to think like an economist.
-Students will complete the program with the necessary foundation to apply these methodologies to understand society’s most pertinent issues.
+Students in this program will learn about economic policy issues and principles of financial analysis.
+Students will complete the program with the necessary foundation to apply these methodologies and better understand the problems of economic institutions and policy.

 Economics Summer Institute